wazuh/wazuh-qa/docs/tests/integration/test_logtest/index.md

 - Check that `logtest` correctly detects and handles errors when using a token.

-#### Test remove old sessions

-- Check that `logtest` correctly detects and handles the situation where trying to use more sessions than allowed and then the oldest session is released.

-- Check that `logtest` correctly detects and handles the situation where trying to use more sessions than allowed and then old sessions are released due to inactivity.

 #### Test remove session

 - Check that `logtest` correctly detects and removes the sessions under pre-defined scenarios.

-#### Test rules decoders load

-- Check that modifying the decoders configuration allows new `logtest` sessions to test different sets of decoders withouth having to restart the manager.

-- Check that modifying the rules configuration allows new `logtest` sessions to test different sets of rules withouth having to restart the manager.